remcostoeten/Docki/README.md

 docki
 ```

-The CLI will guide you through:
-1. Selecting a TypeScript file from your project
-2. Choosing a docstring template
-3. Either generating content with AI or entering it manually
-4. Reviewing and applying the changes

 ## Requirements

 - Node.js 16+
 - TypeScript files (.ts, .tsx)
 - Ollama (optional, for AI generation)

-## Supported File Types

-- TypeScript (.ts)
-- TypeScript React (.tsx)

 ## Templates